square/keywhiz/README.md

     java "$TRUSTSTORE" "$TRUSTTYPE" -jar "$KEYWHIZ_CLI_JAR" -U "$KEYWHIZ_SERVER_URL" "$@"

+When using the CLI to add a secret, you will need to input the secret content if it is not already piped.
+Enter the secret content and then Ctrl+D to signal the end.

 Keywhiz uses [jOOQ](http://www.jooq.org/) to talk to its database.

 If you made changes to the database model and want to regenerate sources: